timohaver/arcgis-ng-popup-text/README.md

 ---
 ## Base Code

-This code is adapted from [an ESRI repo with a sample ArcGIS JS API Angular application](https://github.com/Esri/jsapi-resources/tree/master/esm-samples/jsapi-angular-cli).
-There are only four files that have differences: `README.md`, `index.html`, `app.component.css`, and `app.component.ts`.
+This code is adapted from [an ESRI repo with a sample ArcGIS JS API Angular application](https://github.com/Esri/jsapi-resources/tree/master/esm-samples/jsapi-angular-cli) as of January 9, 2022.
+There are only four files that have different code: `README.md`, `index.html`, `app.component.css`, and `app.component.ts`.

 ---